 So while it makes sense for some large brands to ignore long-tail keywords, we as bloggers and marketers of smaller brands can take advantage of it.

-So, there are lots of opportunities to rank highly in Google if you stop trying to compete and start trying to complement.
+There are lots of opportunities to rank highly in Google if you stop trying to compete and start trying to complement.

-When you start to complement what other authority sites have done, you’ll start looking for, and finding, hidden opportunities and long-tail keywords that haven’t been targeted.
+When you start to complement what other authority sites have done, you’ll start looking for and finding, hidden opportunities and long-tail keywords that haven’t been targeted.
 That’s your competitive edge.

 When you look at Amazon’s product descriptions, you’ll notice they’re descriptive and contain the product name, model number, color and sometimes the size.